alyconr/bootstrap-portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [PERSONAL PORTFOLIO PROJECT] <a name="about-project"></a>
+# 📖 [BOOSTRAP PORTFOLIO PROJECT] <a name="about-project"></a>

-  **[Personal Portfolio Project]** This is a personal portfolio project version using bootsTrap and SCSS .
+  **[Bootsrap Portfolio Project]** This is a personal portfolio project version using bootsTrap and SCSS .
 For lenarning porpse I have just implementes the header, headline and one card section.

 ## 🛠 Built With <a name="built-with"></a>
 <p> This project was built using: